Cynthia Erivo: 2018–2023: Transition to film

-2020–present: Career expansion

 In 2020, Erivo starred as investigator Holly Gibney in the HBO miniseries The Outsider, a television adaptation of Stephen King's novel of the same name.
-That same year, she launched a production company named Edith's Daughter as well as signed a deal with media company MRC to develop television projects through the production company.
+That same year, she launched her production company, Edith's Daughter, and signed a first-look deal with MRC to develop television projects.
 She appeared in the science fiction film Chaos Walking, based on Patrick Ness' novel The Knife of Never Letting Go, which was released on 5 March 2021.
 Erivo portrayed singer Aretha Franklin in the third season of the anthology series Genius, which premiered in March 2021.
-She released two songs titled "The Good" and "Glowing Up" to promote her debut studio album, Ch.
+While the season was met with criticism from Franklin's family, Erivo was praised for her performance, earning Best Actress nominations at the Primetime Emmy Awards, Golden Globe Awards, Critics' Choice Awards, and Screen Actors Guild Awards.
+She released two songs, "The Good" and "Glowing Up", to promote her debut studio album, Ch.
 1 Vs. 1, which was released on 7 September 2021.
 That same month, she joined the jury of the 78th Venice International Film Festival.

 In July 2022, Erivo performed as part of the BBC Proms, singing tributes to women who have inspired her.
 Writing in The Times, John Bungey highlighted her performances of the songs "The First Time Ever I Saw Your Face" and "Ain't No Way".
-That same year she performed a medley of Stephen Sondheim songs as part of the In Memoriam segment at the 64th Annual Grammy Awards alongside Rachel Zegler, Leslie Odom Jr. and Ben Platt.
+That same year, she performed a medley of Stephen Sondheim songs during the In Memoriam segment at the 64th Annual Grammy Awards, alongside Rachel Zegler, Leslie Odom Jr. and Ben Platt.
 Althea Legaspi of Rolling Stone described it as both "moving" and "fitting" tribute.

-Erivo played The Blue Fairy in Disney's 2022 live-action film adaptation of Pinocchio, directed by Robert Zemeckis.
-Despite the film receiving negative reviews, Christy Lemire of Rogerebert.com wrote of her performance that, "Erivo is such a majestic sight to behold, you’ll wish there were more of her here".
-Also in 2022 she performed the song "Edelweiss" from the musical The Sound of Music in tribute to Julie Andrews who received the AFI Life Achievement Award.
+Erivo played the Blue Fairy in Disney's 2022 live-action adaptation of Pinocchio, directed by Robert Zemeckis.
+Despite the film's negative reception, Christy Lemire of RogerEbert.com praised her performance, writing: "Erivo is such a majestic sight to behold, you'll wish there were more of her here".
+Later that year, she performed the song "Edelweiss" from the musical The Sound of Music in tribute to Julie Andrews, who received the AFI Life Achievement Award.